 - Install, and launch CleanMyMac X — download a free version here.

 - Press Scan.

 - If CleanMyMac finds any malware, it will tell you and offer to remove it.
 If that happens, press Remove.

-The original Google Docs virus was was short-lived.
-And it doesn’t seen to have been malicious.
-However, it’s entirely possible that another one could appear at any time, and that could be more dangerous.
-So it’s important to be vigilant.
+The original Google Docs virus was short-lived.
+And it doesn’t seem to have been malicious.
+However, it’s entirely possible that another similar virus could appear at any time, and that could be more dangerous.
+So, it’s important to be vigilant.
 Any email that contains a button to take you to a shared doc could be malicious, even if the email itself seems to come from someone you know.
-You should check with them first, before you click on the link.
-You should also use an anti-malware tool like CleanMyMac X to regularly san your Mac and keep it protected.
+You should check with them first — before you click on the link.
+You should also use an anti-malware tool like CleanMyMac X to regularly scan your Mac and keep it protected.